In dialogue with Jeanne de Kroon, founder of ZAZI - how responsibility and courage can revolutionize the fashion industry

 There have been so many aspects of my life that have helped to find more meaning.
 I grew up with my mother, who used to be a fashion journalist and later became an art historian.
 She told me about these incredible and wonderful stories from the 70 and 80er years, such as Richard Avalon and Diana Vreeland and how she had met Westwood in her early days.

 "Combined with my travels during my studies of philosophy, where I met so many women communicating their stories through fabrics, I began to realize how meaningful our clothes are."

 A few years ago, I had my eye-catching moment: during college, I had my only modeling job for one of the fast-fashion giants, and in the end, they gave me a t-shirt.
 A few months later, I happened to meet a woman in the slums of India who worked in one of the factories where the company I modeled for produced their articles.

 These women had to work for 16 hours straight, they couldn't even go to the toilet, so they had to wear diapers.
 They lived next to the polluted river, where the company processed their textiles with chemicals.
 I stopped modeling and changed my view of the clothes I was wearing.
 I took steps daily to spread this awareness.

-3. The circular economy is important for your collections, can you tell us more about the fabrics and materials you use?
+3. The circular economy approach defines your collections.
+Can you tell us a little more about the fabrics and materials you use?